An economist focusing on global banks and financial markets.

-- NEW Bailouts and Systemic Insurance (with Giovanni Dell'Ariccia)
+- Bailouts and Systemic Insurance (with Giovanni Dell'Ariccia)

 A government's commitment to shield banks from contagion may increase their incentives to invest prudently, despite potential moral hazard effects.

-- Are Banks Too Large? (with Luc Laeven and Hui Tong)
+- Bank Size, Capital, and Systemic Risk (with Luc Laeven and Hui Tong)

-- Risk Taking Incentives of Modern Banks (with Natalia Martynova and Razvan Vlahu)
+- Franchise Value and Risk-Taking in Modern Banks (with Natalia Martynova and Razvan Vlahu)

-High franchise value may increase bank risk-taking, when it enables banks to lever up more for larger gambles.
-This result sheds light on the reasons for pre-crisis risk-taking in financial firms with valuable franchises, such as UBS or AIG.
+High franchise value may increase bank risk-taking, when it enables banks to borrow more for larger gambles.
+This result explains risk-taking in financial firms with valuable franchises, such as UBS or AIG.

 - Why are Banks So Complex? (with Charles Calomiris)